Luis Arconada: Style of play

 Arconada was known for his leadership, bravery and consistency, and was regarded as one of the best Spanish goalkeepers of all time.
 His athleticism, speed, shot-stopping ability, reflexes, footwork and acrobatic style served as an inspiration to Iker Casillas.

 In 2017, former goalkeeper Manuel Almunia also praised Arconada for his ability to produce saves with his feet.

 Personal life

-Arconada's younger brother, Gonzalo, never played professional football, but had an extensive coaching career, mainly in the third division.
-For a few months in early 2006, he coached Real Sociedad's first team.
+Arconada's younger brother, Gonzalo, never played professional football, but had an extensive coaching career, mainly in the Segunda División B. For a few months in early 2006, he coached Real Sociedad's first team.

+In 1992, Arconada became part of the board of directors at the Construcciones y Auxiliar de Ferrocarriles.